Coronavirus Measures for U.S. Local Leaders to Consider

 Encourage anyone who sees instances of coronavirus-related price gouging to report them to your state attorney general.
 Request that local merchants place purchase limits on products like hand sanitizer, disinfecting wipes and thermometers in order to prevent sell outs of needed items due to panic buying.

 As U.S. COVID-19 deaths increase and tension grows over lockdowns of cities and entire states, officials need to do their part to discourage racism and xenophobia so it doesn’t spiral into violence.
 Mark urges elected leaders to speak out and tamp down any fear-based racial stigma around the coronavirus.

 “I think it would be better served to point out that this is a health problem and it affects all people not just Asians or Chinese.
 You don’t have to be Chinese to be traveling to China.”

-Regardless, experts say the coronavirus situation is a powerful reminder that cities and counties need to know how to respond if a pandemic were to occur.
+Regardless, experts say the coronavirus crisis is a powerful reminder that cities and counties need to know how to respond during a pandemic.

 “Yes.
 This outbreak is a wonderful reminder that this type of preparedness needs to have already happened,” says Chuck Johnson, President of the International Safety Equipment Association.
 “Doing this when it’s not an emergency is the key.”